alkhimey/nihamkin.com/content/35-famous-bugs-dreamliner.rst

 controls the generation of electric power produced by rotation of the engines.
 Usually there is one generator for each engine but the Dreamliner has two.

-Loosing the GCU's can potentially lead to losing all power.
+Loosing the GCUs can potentially lead to losing all power.
 On modern aircraft, the pilot is not controlling the flight surfaces directly.
 Instead, stick and throttle movements, along with a bunch of sensor data, are used as an input into a flight computer.
 The computer calculates how the flight surfaces should